 If your child has a dietary prescription, specific dietary need, food allergies, food intolerance(s), or has certain food items eliminated from their diet, a Diet Prescription for Meals at School form will need to be completed by a parent/guardian and the child's health care provider or licensed medical authority.
+Alternatively, a parent/guardian can complete the first section of the form and the health care provider's or licensed medical authority's orders can be attached to the form or faxed to the school.
 Return the Diet Prescription for Meals at School Form to the school nurse or designated school employee.
-Alternatively, a health care provider's or licensed medical authority's orders can be returned.

 Medication At School